Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 35. Regular Business Expenses

 Depending on what kind of small business you own, meeting minimum spending may not be an issue at all!
 Simply switching your small business expenses temporarily to your new cards can help you reach your spending requirement.

 Some folks may not like this idea, because it’s convenient to have all business expenses on 1 card, and personal expenses on another.
-But Big Travel with Small Money is worth the hassle!
+But getting free travel is worth the hassle!
 If you’re a carpenter, you may spend thousands of dollars per month on building materials.
 Just swipe your new cards for those purchases, and keep track of that spending for tax season.

 Websites like Kiva Loans allow you to help fund the hopes and dreams of other entrepreneurs with your credit card.
 And loaning money with your credit card does NOT count as a cash advance.